JustSift/ReSift/docs/tutorial/resift-rentals.md

 export default App;
 ```

-Refresh the page and you shall see the loading spinner before the genres data kick in.
+Refresh the app and you shall see the loading spinner before the genres data kick in.

 ### Conclude

-Now you’ve gone through some basic fetch concepts, let's review the stocking & token analogy we made earlier to help form a sticky mental modal.
+Now you’ve gone through some basic fetch concepts, let’s revisit our inventory token analogy we made earlier to help form a sticky mental modal.

-You give the factory a token identifier, the factory return you with a token.
-Then you take that token to different ReSift assistants (`useData`, `useStatus`, `useDispatch`, etc.) to get the stockings you want.
+You give the inventory front desk a token identifier, the front desk returns you with a token.
+Then you take that token to different ReSift assistants (`useData`, `useStatus`, `useDispatch`, etc.) to get the items you want.

-_(token identifier) -> fetch factory -> token: fetch instance -> Resift assistants process the token_
+_token identifier / request param -> inventory front desk / fetch factory -> token / fetch instance -> Resift assistants process the token_

 For example: